dandalion98/s-shell/README.md

 # s-shell
-s-shell is a CLI shell for securely performing Stellar operations that supports multi-sig.
+s-shell is a REPL shell for securely performing Stellar operations that supports multi-sig.

 For security, s-shell works with encrypted account files that are exported from s-cli.